ucll-programming/course-material/exercises/named-tuples/explanation-introduction.en.md

 ## Accessing Fields

-Once you have create a new tuple object, you can access its field with the `.` operator:
+Once you have created a new tuple object, you can access its field with the `.` operator:

 :::code{caption="Python"}